rawphp-framework/rawphp-docs/docs/objects/router.md

 });
 ```

 Note inside the group closure, `$this` is used instead of `$app`.
-Slim binds the closure to the application instance for you, just like it is the case with route callback binds with container instance.
+RawPHP binds the closure to the application instance for you, just like it is the case with route callback binds with container instance.

-* inside group closure, `$this` is bound to the instance of `Slim\App`
+* inside group closure, `$this` is bound to the instance of `\App`
-* inside route closure, `$this` is bound to the instance of `Slim\Container`
+* inside route closure, `$this` is bound to the instance of `\Container`

 ## Route middleware